polkadot-fellows/JIPs/JIP-6.md

 The license field should contain an SPDX license expression.

 Each member of the authors sequence should identify a person or organization.
 An email address may be included within angled brackets at the end of each author entry.
-For example, "Parity Technologies <admin@parity.io>".
+For example, `Parity Technologies <admin@parity.io>`.